About the course

 Entry is by interview.
 Either a minimum of four GCSEs Grade 4 (C) or above, including English and Maths at Grade 4 (C) or above, or an EdExcel level 2 Diploma with appropriate grades in relevant units; GNVQ Intermediate Award containing relevant units.

 The course you will be studying is the Pearson BTEC Level 3 Extended Diploma in Advanced Manufacturing Engineering.

 In year 1 you will learn the underpinning skills required to be a competent engineer across all industries.
 This covers subjects such as Mechanical Principles, Materials, Electronics, Computer Aided Design, Hydraulics and Pneumatics to include practical and theory based learning.

-On successful completion of year 1, students' progress onto year 2 and specialise in Aeronautical Engineering.
-Year 2 has exciting modules allowing students to develop specific Aeronautical skills and express your creativity and interests within your chosen project.
-Specialist subjects such as Aircraft Flight Principles and Practice and Airframe Mechanical Systems form the Aeronautical Engineering pathway along with other core engineering modules.
+On successful completion of year 1, students' progress onto year 2 and specialise in Engineering.
+Year 2 has exciting modules allowing students to develop specific skills and express your creativity and interests within your chosen project.
+Specialist subjects such as PLCs, Analogue Electronics, Design and CAM along with other core engineering modules.

 Any student aged 16 to 19 who does not hold a GCSE 9 to 4 or equivalent qualifications in Maths and English by age 16 will need to continue to study these subjects in each academic year.